yashaneja2810/sqlplus/GITHUB_DEPLOY_GUIDE.md

 ### Test 2: Download Works
 1. Click the **"Download"** button
-2. The `sqlplus.exe` should download
+2. The `sqlplus-windows.zip` should download
-3. Check the file size (should be ~5-10 MB)
+3. Check the file size (should be ~2-5 MB compressed)

 ### Test 3: Executable Works
+1. Go to Downloads folder
+2. Right-click `sqlplus-windows.zip` → **"Extract All"**
+3. Open the extracted folder
-1. Open Command Prompt
+4. Open Command Prompt in that folder (Shift + Right-click → "Open PowerShell window here")
-2. Navigate to download folder: `cd Downloads`
-3. Run: `sqlplus.exe`
+5. Run: `.\sqlplus.exe`
-4. Type a message and press Enter
+6. Type a message and press Enter
-5. AI should respond!
+7. AI should respond!

 ---